 Sec.
-7. The Medical Society of New Jersey sh'all Time and place of Annual Meeting. hold its annual meeting in the month of June at such hour and place as shall have been designated at the previous meeting.

-Delegates from four district societies shall constitute a quorum.
+2. The Medical Society of New Jersey shall hold its annual meetings on the fourth Tuesday of May, at such hour and place as shall have been designated at the previous annual meeting; and delegates from four district societies shall constitute a quorum for business.
+If the President and Vice-Presidents be absent, the Society may choose a President pro tempore.

-Sec.
-8. The delegates composing this Society Delegates to be Certified. shall at every annual meeting produce a certificate of delegation, signed by the President or Secretary of the district society of which they are respectively members; and no delegate can be considered a member without such certificate, nor unless the society of which he is a delegate shall have paid its annual assessments; the ex-officio delegates shall furnish a certificate from the Standing Committee that they have fulfilled the conditions of their appointment; and it shall be the duty of each district society to furnish annually a list of its regularly attending members, with their respective post-office address, which lists shall govern in determining the number of delegates to which each district is entitled, under the provisions of Sec.
-4, Chapter I.
+- SEC.
+3. The delegates composing this Society shall at every annual meeting produce a certificate of delegation, signed by the President or Secretary of the district society of which they are respectively members; and no delegate can be considered a member without such certificate, nor unless the society of which he is a delegate shall have paid its annual assessments; the ex-officio delegates shall furnish a certificate from the Standing Committee that they have fulfilled the conditions of their appointment; and it shall be the duty of each district society to furnish annually a list of its regularly attending members, with their respective post-office address, which lists shall govern in determining the number of delegates to which each district is entitled, under the provisions of Sec.
+1, Chap.
+1st. - Sec.
+4. Order of Business.-1st.
+At the opening of each annual meeting, the delegates shall present their certificates to the Recording Secretary, who, together with the Treasurer and a member, designated by the President, shall examine the same; and if found to be in accordance with the provisions of the preceding section, the Secretary shall report their names, together with those of the officers, the fellows present, and delegates from corresponding societies. - 2d.
+The minutes of the last annual and special meetings shall be read, corrected and approved. - 3d.
+The address of the President - 4th.
+Announcement of Committees on the Treasurer's accounts, on unfinished business of the preceding year, and on nominating officers for the ensuing year.